How many strength training sets should I do?

 As for exercise order, do exercises targeting larger muscles first and then move on to those targeting smaller muscles.
 This means starting with back, chest, and leg exercises, and then doing exercises targeting the biceps, triceps, and shoulders.
 Otherwise you’ll fatigue the smaller muscles you need to support exercises targeting the larger ones.

-How many sets over the course of an entire strength training workout?
+How many sets should I do over the course of an entire strength training workout?

 As for total sets per workout, the University of Colorado Hospital recommends doing no more than 20 to avoid overtraining (this would cap workouts at approximately 40 to 60 minutes, depending on how fast you do the exercises and how long you rest in between sets).
 Professional bodybuilders who are aiming for extreme hypertrophy (massive size) often do more, but 20 per workout is a good upper limit for developing larger muscles and building strength and functional fitness if you’re not planning to enter bodybuilding competitions.